Module to Import MailChimp Newsletters into your Drupal Site

 - Install in the usual way.

 - Configure, at admin/settings/mailchimp/import.
 (Here, have a screenshot.)
-Currently the only settings are which of your MailChimp mailing lists you want to import the campaigns from, and what node type and input format you want to use for the imported nodes.
+Currently the only settings are: which of your MailChimp mailing lists you want to import the campaigns from, what node type and input format you want to use for the imported nodes, and some markup and formatting destruction options.

 How it works:

-API: It uses the MailChimp API to extract the lists and sent campaigns from your MailChimp account.
+API: It uses the MailChimp API to talk to your MailChimp accounts and extract the IDs of your mailing lists and sent campaigns.

 Cron: It automatically checks your MailChimp account for new campaigns to import (and imports them if it finds any), on each cron run.
 Plus there's an "Import campaigns" button there on the settings page in case you don't wanna wait.

-Text processing: It provides options for stripping out potentially layout-destroying tags such as <head>, <style> and <script>, along with all the code inside them, from the campaign content.
+Text processing: It provides options for stripping out potentially layout-destroying tags such as <head>, <style> and <script>, along with all the stuff inside them, from the campaigns' content.

 How it doesn't yet work, but maybe after my nap:

-The module was dashed off pretty quickly, and needs various kinds of love before it'll be ready to contribute.
+The module was dashed off pretty quickly, and needs various kinds of love and attention.

-I want to add settings for the following:
+I want to add settings and options and clever bits for the following:

 - node title, maybe with some tokens (currently sets the node title to the email subject line)